Wind chill

-Wind chill or windchill (popularly wind chill factor) is the lowering of body temperature due to the passing flow of lower-temperature air.

-Wind chill numbers are always lower than the air temperature for values where the formula is valid.
+Wind chill (popularly wind chill factor) is the sensation of cold produced by the wind for a given ambient air temperature on exposed skin as the air motion accelerates the rate of heat transfer from the body to the surrounding atmosphere.
+Its values are always lower than the air temperature in the range where the formula is valid.
 When the apparent temperature is higher than the air temperature, the heat index is used instead.

 Explanation

 A surface loses heat through conduction, evaporation, convection, and radiation.
 The rate of convection depends on both the difference in temperature between the surface and the fluid surrounding it and the velocity of that fluid with respect to the surface.
 As convection from a warm surface heats the air around it, an insulating boundary layer of warm air forms against the surface.
-Moving air disrupts this boundary layer, or epiclimate, allowing for cooler air to replace the warm air against the surface.
+Moving air disrupts this boundary layer, or epiclimate, carrying the warm air away, thereby allowing cooler air to replace the warm air against the surface and increasing the temperature difference in the boundary layer.
 The faster the wind speed, the more readily the surface cools.
+Contrary to popular belief, wind chill does not refer to how cold things get, and they will only get as cold as the air temperature.
+This means radiators and pipes cannot freeze when wind chill is below freezing and the air temperature is above freezing.